-All suppliers are informed of the minimum standards of the RBA Code of Conduct which are expected of them and they are provided with that Code.
-As part of an annual risk analysis, key suppliers are then assessed regarding potential risks related to human rights and modern slavery.
+As part of an annual risk analysis, key suppliers are assessed regarding potential risks related to human rights and modern slavery.
 Various criteria are used, such as the Corruption Perceptions Index, the Human Development Index and the Environmental Performance Index.
-Of the key suppliers covered in this analysis, 70% are located in EMEA region, 10% in Asia Pacific and 20% in the Americas.
 Some of these suppliers are then selected to complete a self-assessment questionnaire followed by an onsite inspection, a supplier audit which also takes these social and ethical aspects into account.
 The aim of these audits is to identify any weaknesses in the supply chain with reference to modern slavery risks, to agree appropriate solutions and to monitor those suppliers for successful implementation of those agreed solutions.